carloe/spacegray-base16-ocean-dark/README.md

-# base16-ocean-spacegray theme
+# base16-ocean-spacegray-dark theme

-A port of the Spacegray base16 Ocean Theme
+A port of the Spacegray base16-ocean-dark Theme

 Converted from the [Sublime Text Version](https://github.com/kkga/spacegray)